 This makes a hole in the bottom of your tank.

 Raising the Aquarium and Overflow Walls

 Next let’s create the aquarium walls.
 Select Push/Pull tool and click on the outer perimeter of the aquarium where the walls will go.
 Pull the tool up the screen a bit and then type: 23 5/8”

 This will pull your outside walls up.

-Here is what your completed model should look like up to this point:
+Figure 17 shows what your completed model should look like up to this point.

 Adding Color and Opacity